News

 5.1 Municipal Drinking Water Treatment

-In potable water plants, PAC is used in rapid mixing and coagulation basins to remove turbidity, color, and trace organics.
+In drinking water plants, PAC is used in mixing and coagulation basins.
+It helps remove turbidity, color, and small organic materials.
 Its rapid hydrolysis and strong flocculation reduce filter loading and improve effluent clarity (<0.1 NTU).

-Case Study: A mid-sized municipal plant in northern Europe replaced alum with 30 mg/L powdered PAC (basicity 60%).
+Case Study: A mid-sized city plant in northern Europe replaced alum with 30 mg/L powdered PAC.
+The PAC has a basicity of 60%.
 Result: 50% lower sludge volume, 20% reduction in filter backwash frequency, and stabilized pH without acid adjustment.

 5.2 Municipal Wastewater (Sewage) Treatment

-In secondary clarifiers, PAC complements biological treatment by enhancing sludge settling and reducing effluent suspended solids (SS <20 mg/L).
-PAC also aids in sludge thickening prior to dewatering.
+In secondary clarifiers, PAC helps biological treatment.
+It improves sludge settling and lowers effluent suspended solids to less than 20 mg/L. PAC also aids in sludge thickening prior to dewatering.

 Internal Link: See our Municipal Wastewater Solutions page for detailed case examples.